-I have put an asterisk () beside the prompts that have been particularly successful in the past, either in a classroom setting or for the magazine, so that you can start with some of those if you like.
-No matter how many prompts you have done before, or how few, I hope you can get a lot out of this book.
+I have put an asterisk (\) beside the prompts that have been particularly successful in the past, either in a classroom setting or for the magazine, so you may want to start with some of those.
+No matter how many prompts you have used before, or how few, I hope you can benefit from using this book.